cs124/pa1-regular-expressions/README.md

-# PA1 - Regular Expressions
+# PA1 - Regular Expressions and BPE Tokenization

 ## Recommended before Starting

 We recommend checking out the following before getting started on PA1:

-* The Week 1 videos and slides on Basic Text Processing, particularly the videos on regular expressions.
+* The Week 2 videos and slides on Tokenization and Regular Expressions.
 * The Group Work 1 and slides, particularly the part on regular expressions.
 * Chapter 2 of Jurafsky and Martin (3rd ed.), particularly section 2.1